8 short waterfall tracks in Canterbury, New Zealand

 103 meter gain |1.8 km return | 45 mins- 1 hour return

-How to get there: The car park to the falls is right off the highway in the town of Arthurs Pass.
+The car park to the falls is right off the highway in the town of Arthurs Pass.
 There are signs and it would be difficult to miss it.

 If you park at the end of the road the walk to the falls is only about 15-20 minutes.
 You can walk to it from town though extending your walk.
 The road that the beginning of the track is located on is steep so there’s options for however long you want to walk.